BreezyInterwebs/Predicting-League/README.md

 When creating models, one thing that should be considered is whether the model is fair across groups.
 For this dataset, I'm interested if the model predicts differently depending on the `playoffs`.
 Being in the playoffs creates a much higher-stakes situation for the teams involved, and that may make matches more unpredictable.
 Does our model hold up?
 In the dataset, the `playoffs` are encoded in 1 or 0, a binary classification for if the match takes place in a playoff or not.

-To test this, we'll be using the absolute difference in prediction accuracy.
+To test this, we'll be using the absolute difference in prediction accuracy.<br>
 *Null Hypothesis:* The absolute difference is 0.
-The model is fair to both scrims and playoffs.
+The model is fair to both scrims and playoffs.<br>
 *Alternative Hypothesis:* The absolute difference is not 0.
 The model is potentially biased.

 For my significance level, I've decided to use `alpha` = 0.01.
 While `alpha` = 0.05 is a rule of thumb, I often feel that a 1/20 is too often to reject.
 Hence, 1/100 feels like a much more reasonable level to reject away.
 We perform a modified version of permutation testing, and here we show a histogram of our results.
 <iframe src="assets/permutation.html" width=800 height=600 frameBorder=0></iframe>

+For this permutation test, our p-value is 0.025.
+Therefore, we'd fail to reject the null.
+It seems that our model performs similarly for both games in and out of playoffs.